18jayanth/Django/README.md

 # Django
-This Repository Contains Notes and Projects of Django
+This Repository Contains Notes and Projects of Djang